AnyLog-co/documentation/adding data.md

 In this method, data is being transferred to a particular node in the network using a REST API.
 Depending on the configuration, the receiving node can operate as an Operator and host the data, or it can be configured to operate as a Publisher and transfers the data to one or more Operator nodes that will host the data.

 In both cases, the receiving node serves as a REST server waiting for incoming messages with new data.

+The transferred data is processed in one of two modes:
+* In a file mode - The transferred data is a file, the file is written to the Prep dirctory and then moved to the Watch directory.
+* In a streaming mode - Data is accumulated in an internal buffer and being processed when a time threshold or a volume threshold are triggered.
+File Mode and Streming Mode are [detailed below](#File Mode and Streaming Mode).

 ### Configuring the Receiving Node (an AnyLog node):
 Configure the node to operate as a REST server using the following command on the AnyLog command prompt: